corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/flow-state-machines.md

 #### Two Phase Finality

-As of Corda 4.11 the finality protocol has changed to improve resilience and recoverability.
+From Corda 4.11 on, the finality protocol has changed to improve resilience and recoverability.

 For information on the changes to `FinalityFlow` and `ReceiveFinalityFlow`, see [API Flows: Two Phase Finality]({{< relref "cordapps/api-flows.md#two-phase-finality" >}}).

-See [FinalityFlow Recovery]({{< relref "finality-flow-recovery.md" >}}) for details on how to use recovery RPC operations and associated Node hell commands to recover from failure scenarios.
+See [FinalityFlow Recovery]({{< relref "finality-flow-recovery.md" >}}) for details on how to use recovery RPC operations and associated Node Shell commands to recover from failure scenarios.

 #### Finalizing transactions with only one participant

 In some cases, transactions will only have one participant, the initiator.
 In these instances, there are no other